-- Level 1: Unadjusted quoted prices for identical instruments in active markets. - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable. - Level 3 Valuations derived from valuation techniques in which significant inputs are unobservable.
+Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable.

+Level 3 Valuations derived from valuation techniques in which significant inputs are unobservable.

-Fair values of assets of the District measured on a recurring basis at June 30, 2023, are as follows:
+Fair values of assets of the District measured regularly on June 30, 2024, are as follows:

-Investments measured at net asset value (NAV) Treasurer's Investment Pool \$ 3,077,116 Total investments measured at NAV 3,077,116 Total investments valued at fair value \$ 3,077,116
+investments measured at net asset value (NAV) Treasurer's Investment Pool \$ 3,284,013 Total investments measured at NAV 3,284,013 Total investments valued at fair value \$ 3,284,013

-The Treasurer's Investment Pool's (TIP) objective is to provide a safe, liquid, and competitive investment option for local government pursuant to Oregon Revised Statutes Chapter 294.
+The Treasurer's Investment Pool's (TIP) objective is to provide a safe, liquid, and competitive investment option for local government according to Oregon Revised Statutes Chapter 294.
 The TIP's investment objectives are, in priority order: 1) conformance with federal, state, and other legal requirements, 2) preservation of capital and the protection of investment principal, 3) liquidity to meet operating requirements, 4) diversification, and 5) market rate of return throughout budgetary and economic cycles.
 The TIP offers 100% liquidity to its participants.

-The TIP primarily invests in cash, Oregon State Treasurer's Local Government Investment Pool (LGIP), US Treasury, US agency and corporate debt securities.
+The TIP primarily invests in cash, Oregon State Treasurer's Local Government Investment Pool (LGIP), US Treasury, US agencies, and corporate debt securities.
 The fair value of the securities is based on quotes from independent pricing vendors.
-The third-party vendors use a variety of methods when pricing these securities that incorporate relevant observable market data to arrive at an estimate of what a buyer in the marketplace would pay for a security under current market conditions.
-U.S. Treasuries are considered level 1, and corporate debt securities are considered level 2.
+The third-party vendors use various methods when pricing these securities that incorporate relevant observable market data to estimate what a buyer in the marketplace would pay for a security under current market conditions.
+U.S. Treasuries are level 1, and corporate debt securities are level 2.
 The LGIP is also valued at net asset value per share (or its equivalent).